 The Pulmonary & Critical Care curriculum consists of three to four years combining structured clinical rotations and protected research time.The Pulmonary & Critical Care Medicine fellowship includes the following training sites:

 - Portland VA Health Care System (VAPORHCS)

 - Divisional research Laboratories at VAPORHCS

 - Associated laboratories including the Department of Biochemistry, the Department of Cell and Developmental Biology, the Department of Physiology and Pharmacology, and the Oregon Cancer Institute

 Each fellow is assigned a faculty mentor who provides guidance during the Fellowship and with career planning.
-This includes advice concerning rotations, discussion of the selection of research projects and mentors, and feedback during the course of the Fellowship.
+This includes advice concerning rotations and conference presentations, discussion of the selection of research projects and mentors, and feedback during the course of the Fellowship.

 The minimum rotation requirements are:

 - 3 blocks of other ICU rotation, non-MICU

 - 18 blocks research

 In addition to the rotations listed below, fellows participate in alternating bi-weekly continuity clinics at UH and VAPORHCS.